20 Healthiest Low-Carb Foods

 Carbs have received a bad rap over the years, and while diets that completely eliminate them have remained popular for decades, cutting carbs entirely can actually do more harm to your body than good.
 However, if you’re looking to still eat carbs but just cut back a little, whether it’s for weight loss or blood sugar reasons, we’ve got a list of the 20 healthiest low-carb foods to stock in your kitchen.
 Load up on these foods so you can watch your waistline while also making sure your body has the vitamins and nutrients it needs to thrive.

 From fresh strawberries to Parmesan cheese, all 20 items on this list are popular pantry staples, and each food contains only 12 grams of carbs or less.
-For more tips on how to maximize the benefits of carbs without gaining weight or negatively impacting your overall health, take a look at this list of the 25 Best Carbs That Will Uncover Your Abs!
+For more tips on how to maximize the benefits of carbs without gaining weight or negatively impacting your overall health, replace unhealthy sources of carbs with these complex carbs that uncover your abs!

 Like many vegetables, broccoli is low in carbs but packed with other nutrients such as fiber and vitamin B6.
 Sauté it with heart-healthy olive oil as part of a tasty stir-fry or dip it in some hummus for a nutritious treat that you won’t feel guilty about.